 Lung Cancer Screening

+A lung cancer diagnosis can be frightening.
+Fortunately, this type of cancer may be manageable, especially when caught early.
 Screening for lung cancer increases the chances of detecting the disease early, when it’s most treatable, and potentially most curable.

-- Adult 55 to 74 who has smoked a pack a day for 30 years, or two packs a day for 15 years, and either currently smokes or has quit within the past 15 years
+- Adult 55 to 80 who has smoked a pack a day for 30 years, or two packs a day for 15 years, and either currently smokes or has quit within the past 15 years

 The National Lung Screening Clinical Trials showed that the screening through the use of LDCT scans saved lives, reducing lung cancer mortality by 20 percent.